LEFapps/lef-forms2/README.md

 }
 ```

-Before the form can access documents from these collections, you should declare them globally like shown below. **Import this file at least on the client.** Collections declared here are available in the form Editor.
+Before the form can access documents from these collections, you should declare them globally as shown below. **Import this file at least in the client startup file.** Collections declared here are available in the form Editor.

 ```JS
 const collections = [